-At December 31, 2022, the Company's goodwill and indefinite-lived trade name intangible assets were approximately \$919.2 million and \$230.2 million, respectively.
-As discussed in Note 8 to the consolidated financial statements, goodwill and trade names with indefinite lives are tested for impairment at least annually.
+At December 31, 2023, the Company's goodwill was approximately \$956.5 million.
+As discussed in Note 8 to the consolidated financial statements, goodwill is tested for impairment at least annually.

-Auditing management's annual impairment tests was especially complex and subjective due to the significant estimation required in determining the fair value of the reporting units for goodwill and the fair value of trade name intangible assets.
+Auditing management's annual impairment tests was especially complex and subjective due to the significant estimation required in determining the fair value of the reporting units for goodwill.
 In particular, the fair value estimates for goodwill were sensitive to significant assumptions inherent in the Company's discounted estimated future cash flows such as the weighted average cost of capital, revenue growth rates, and operating margins.
-The fair value estimates for trade name intangible assets were sensitive to significant assumptions inherent in the Company's discounted estimated future cash flows such as the royalty rate, discount rate, and revenue growth rates.
-The fair value estimates for goodwill and trade name intangible assets are affected by expectations about future market or economic conditions relevant to each of the markets in which the Company operates.
+The fair value estimates for goodwill are affected by expectations about future market or economic conditions relevant to each of the markets in which the Company operates.

-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's impairment review processes for goodwill and trade name intangible assets.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's impairment review processes for goodwill.
 For example, we tested management's review controls over the valuation models and significant assumptions described above, including those developed by the Company's third-party valuation specialists.

-To test the estimated fair value of the Company's reporting units and trade name intangible assets, with the support of a valuation specialist, we performed audit procedures that included, among others, assessing methodologies and testing the significant assumptions and completeness and accuracy of the underlying data used by the Company in its analyses.
+To test the estimated fair value of the Company's reporting units, with the support of a valuation specialist, we performed audit procedures that included, among others, assessing methodologies and testing the significant assumptions and completeness and accuracy of the underlying data used by the Company in its analyses.
 For example, we compared the significant assumptions used by management to the historical financial results of the Company's reporting units and to current industry and economic trends.
 We assessed the historical accuracy of management's estimates by comparing past projections to actual performance and performed sensitivity analyses of significant assumptions to evaluate the changes in fair value that would result from changes in the assumptions.
 In addition, we reviewed the reconciliation of the aggregate fair value of the Company's reporting units to the market capitalization of the Company.

-Ernst & Young LLP
+/s/ Ernst & Young LLP